 #1 Artificial Intelligence Helps Marketing Through Implementation of Better Search Approaches

 A decade ago, if you used a search engine to look for a product, you would not find it unless you knew the actual name.
-However, today’s marketer’s benefit from Artificial Intelligence as it helps make search smarter.
+However, today’s marketers benefit from Artificial Intelligence as it helps make search smarter.
 Therefore, with the improved search engine capacity enabled by AI, you are able to find products easily.

-These search engines use the Artificial Intelligence and Machine Learning.
+These search engines use Artificial Intelligence and Machine Learning.
 Through these technologies, it’s easier for brands to be found online.
-Brands have gone an extra mile to create possible variations as keywords.
+Brands have gone the extra mile to create possible variations as keywords.
 Therefore, if you make a mistake and instead type a different name, you will still be directed to brands using the search term as a keyword.

 #2 Programmatic Advertising

 This is another example use case of Artificial Intelligence in marketing.
 Basically, Programmatic advertising refers to an automated process of buying and selling advertisements.
 The advertisers and publishers connect to ad inventory, where they exchange adverts for a fee.
-These Artificial Intelligence technologies use algorithms that are intended to analyze consumer behaviour.
+These Artificial Intelligence technologies use algorithms that are intended to analyze consumer behavior.
 The data collected is used for real-time campaign optimization.

 #3 Application of Artificial Intelligence to Assist in Market Forecasting and Closing of Deals

 Brands want to ensure they can meet customers’ expectations throughout.
 Further, marketers want to be able to tell whether conversations with customers will yield a sale.
-Through these systems, brands can effectively predict the market demand.
+Through these systems, brands can effectively predict market demand.
 It is also through these systems that marketers can know whether to proceed to talk to a prospect or discontinue the discussion.

 #4 Artificial Intelligence Enables Brands to Make Recommendations/Content Curation

 Through AI systems, brands are able to discover, gather, and present digital content to target consumers.
 Note that content curation is different from content marketing!
-Content curation involves gathering content from various sources and delivering the content to target audience in an organized manner.
+Content curation involves gathering content from various sources and delivering the content to the target audience in an organized manner.
 Artificial Intelligence enables information to be gathered from different datasets.

 A real example of content curation using Artificial Intelligence is seen in the development of a new cognitive coaching system.
 This system is developed by Under Armour and IBM.
 The aim of the system is to transform personal fitness and health.
 The project was powered by IBM Watson.
 Under Armour is a sports apparel company and they combine the user data from their record app.
-Through this data, the brand has an ability to offer relevant training advice on lifestyle based on the gathered data.
+Through this data, the brand has the ability to offer relevant training advice on lifestyle based on the gathered data.

 Brands can exploit Artificial Intelligence to come up with marketing strategies using a similar approach as above.
 Through content curation, a brand is able to target the right customers.
 Then they can send insights on a regular basis.
-This is a good approach to run a campaign that aims at maximizing subscriptions.
+This is a good approach to running a campaign that aims at maximizing subscriptions.

 #5 Use of Chatbots Driven by Artificial Intelligence

 Chatbots are crucial in today’s marketing.
 Customers want to have responses to their inquiries.
 On the other hand, brands want to keep customers engaged.
-Considering that customers have dozens of alternatives, it is important for companies to employ the use of Chatbots, these help to increase customer retention.
+Considering that customers have dozens of alternatives, it is important for companies to employ the use of Chatbots, as these help to increase customer retention.

 Consider a company serving millions of customers.
 It’s hard to answer each one of them through a company’s customer service desk.
 So, what is the best solution?
 Such a company invests in Chatbots to keep the customer engaged.
 Then before long, a marketing representative starts talking to the customer.
 Through such an approach, the customers will always come back as they are answered.

 KLM, a Royal Dutch Airline, invested in what is commonly referred to as KLM`s BB.
 This is a short form of BlueBot.
-The aim was to help customers book a ticket, send confirmation, deliver flight updates and answer passenger questions.
+The aim was to help customers book a ticket, send confirmation, deliver flight updates, and answer passenger questions.
 The SVP was interviewed on the main reason for this move and here is a screenshot of what he had to say.

 This use case shows that Chatbots are a huge asset in sales and marketing.
-Consider that clients want to have answers in real-time.
+Consider that clients want to have answers in real time.
 Further, they need accuracy.
 Without BlueBot, KLM would probably not be able to record more than 1.7 million messages sent by 500,000 passengers.
 Driving customers’ satisfaction starts with being available to answer queries.

 #6 Use of Artificial Intelligence to Improve Ad Performance